-Financial year 2016 (FY16) was another successful year for the sustainable, future growth of the ERM business, with strong overall performance despite the more difficult market conditions.
+Financial year 2017 ('FY17') was another successful year for the sustainable, future growth of the ERM business, with strong overall performance despite the more difficult market conditions.

-We achieved a number of notable successes during FY16 in terms of positioning the business for medium-term sustainable growth:
+Our trading results represent a strong overall performance given the difficult market conditions.
+We also achieved a number of notable successes during FY17 in terms of positioning the business for medium-term sustainable growth:

-- Partners: Partners in ERM are our senior management level leaders.
-We hired 40 Partners during FY16, which provides us with a strong platform to grow the business over the medium term.
-We also promoted over 20 Partners from our Partner-in-training program and brought in two Partners as part of the acquisition of rePlan.
+Partners: Partners in ERM are our senior management level leaders.
+We hired a further 30 Partners during FY17 and also promoted 11 Partners from our internal Partner-in-Training programme.
+This provides us with a strong platform to grow the business over the medium-term.

 Our marketplace continues to grow and offer the Group considerable opportunities.
 Our strategy is to continue to grow and build our presence in major markets, through organic growth and targeting specific acquisitions where appropriate to broaden our geographic and service offerings.
 Our global expansion focuses on building expanded relationships with our clients and servicing their needs in more regions and across more service areas.

-In summary, FY16 was another successful year for the sustainable, future growth of the ERM business.
+In summary, FY17 was another successful year for the sustainable, future growth of the ERM business.

 View the Group's financial performance